 It is noteworthy that this letter specifies only a North Kensington location for the proposed school.
-Lancaster West is not mentioned.
+Lancaster West was not mentioned.

-The co-incidence of the Core Strategy and the Stock Options Review, both in time and in relevance to the Lancaster West community, raises questions about why it was deemed appropriate to consult the entire community on the Stock Options Review, but only select stakeholder groups on the Core Strategy.
+The co-incidence of the Core Strategy and the Stock Options Review, both in time and in relevance to the Lancaster West community, highlighted the question of why it was deemed appropriate to consult the entire community on the Stock Options Review, but only consult select stakeholder groups on the Core Strategy.
 It also raises questions as to why the Stock Options review was used to mislead this community during 2009 about the proposed site allocation for the Academy.

 Both the ‘Core Strategy’ and the ‘Stock Options Review’ were informed by a detailed masterplanning study of the Latimer area commissioned by the Council early in 2009.
 This was ‘The Latimer Masterplan’, also known as ‘The Notting Barns South Masterplan’.

-This study proposed a radical regeneration of the entire area involving demolition of virtually all the council owned housing.
-However this report was withheld from the ‘Stock Options’ consultees, and they were shown only a much edited extract from which all the ‘scorched earth’ detail of the radical regeneration scenario had been removed.
-This appears to have been a cynical attempt to manipulate the ‘Stock Options’ consultation by witholding information about the more controversial aspects of the regeneration that was being considered.
+This study proposed a radical regeneration of the entire area involving demolition of virtually all the council owned housing in the entire area.
+However this report was withheld from the ‘Stock Options’ consultees, and they were shown only an edited extract from which all the ‘scorched earth’ detail of the radical regeneration scenario had been removed.
+This appears to have been a cynical attempt to manipulate the ‘Stock Options’ consultation by witholding information about the more controversial and more destructive aspects of the regeneration that was being considered.

 The site allocation for the Academy, which ultimately appeared in the ‘Core Strategy’, was a key element of the Masterplan.
-The Council was eventually forced, in June 2010, to publish the full Masterplan under ‘Freedom of Information’ legislation.
+The Council was eventually forced, following repeated refusals to do so, to publish the full Masterplan in June 2010 under ‘Freedom of Information’ legislation.

 When confronted at that time with the detail of the Masterplan study the Head of Planning insisted that it was just ‘blue sky thinking’ and there was never any intention to implement the radical proposals it contained.
-We believe that the truth is that they had every intention of bulldozing this whole area, and all that stopped them was the collapse of the world economy, the banking sector crisis, and of course the collapse of the housing market.
+We believe that the truth is that the Council had every intention of bulldozing this whole area, and all that stopped them was the collapse of the world economy, the banking sector crisis, and of course the collapse of the housing market

-When and if the housing market eventually recovers we fully expect them to revert to type and come after the rest of Lancaster West.
+Following the eventual recovery of the housing market we fully expect them to now revert to type and come after the rest of Lancaster West.

-KALC may be just the start of a much bigger fight.
+KALC may well be just the start of a much bigger fight.

 Because only a select few local ‘stakeholder’ groups were invited to participate, the Lancaster West community was effectively excluded from the decisive stages of the Core Strategy consultation, and most particularly from the consultation on the Strategic Sites document, which determined the site allocation for the KALC project..